prabhu-sunderaraman/full-stack-2024/backend/docker_k8s_discussions.md

 * A pod is a wrapper to the container
 * So when somebody says **Kubernetize your application**; this is what she means
 * Create an application; containerize it using docker(or podman); convert the docker image to a POD and deploy them
+* When you kubernetize your application; k8s makes sure that your application IS ALWAYS UP AND RUNNING;

 ### Working with k8s